Import files and data sources to the Platform

 The zip file is used to bundle image or numpy files together.
 Supported formats for the individual files are png, jpg and npy.

-The zip file must also contain an index.csv file with at least one column with one row per image containing the relative path to each image.
-The index.csv file may also contain other columns which will be handled the same way as in a standalone csv file.
+The zip file must also contain a csv file with at least one column with one row per image containing the relative path to each image.
+The csv file may also contain other columns which will be handled the same way as in a standalone csv file.

 All images or numpy files must be of the same format and have the same dimensions.